saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

 Now that we've downloaded our Chainspec configuration, let's proceed to launch our Avail Node.
 The steps in the command include:

-- changing directory to `/mnt/avail` so we are in correct directory
+- Navigating to `/mnt/avail` to ensure we're in the correct directory.
 - we have mounted the `/mnt/avail/config/kate-chainspec.raw.json` to `/da/genesis/chainspec.raw.json` of the docker container so that the chainspec is correct
 - `/mnt/avail/state` to `/da/state` and gave it permission to read and write both so that our da data is stored on the separate disk and is presistent in case of even the container crashes.
 - `DA_CHAIN` suggest which chainspec file to use inside the container